kaysapp/PickleballProject/README.md

 ### MVC Components

 #### Models
--**User** - person who wants to take a pickleball lesson or join a team -**Instructor** - Lesson instructors
+- **User** - person who wants to take a pickleball lesson or join a team
+- **Instructor** - Lesson instructors
--**Class** - Pickleball lessons (dates, times, instructors) -**Match** - Pickleball match schedule
+- **Class** - Pickleball lessons (dates, times, instructors)
+- **Match** - Pickleball match schedule

 #### Views
-The views created are centered around interest areas for site visitors -Welcome Page
+The views created are centered around interest areas for site visitors
+- Welcome Page
--About the group
+- About the group
--Learn to play
+- Learn to play
--Sign up (into group)
+- Sign up (into group)
--Join a team
+- Join a team
--Upcoming Matches
+- Upcoming Matches
--Admin
+- Admin

 #### Controllers
-The controllers manage the appearance and retrieval of site info -**Login** - called when someone plans to sign up for a class.
-Most page users do not need to sign in -**Signup for group** - If a person is new, they need to create a username and password -**Show classes** - Fetches upcoming classes from database.
+The controllers manage the appearance and retrieval of site info
+- **Login** - called when someone plans to sign up for a class.
+Most page users do not need to sign in
+- **Signup for group** - If a person is new, they need to create a username and password
+- **Show classes** - Fetches upcoming classes from database.
--**Signup for specific class** - Adds session user to list of students in a specific class
+- **Signup for specific class** - Adds session user to list of students in a specific class